-Society of this era seems to have a universal agreement that more is best and less is inadequate.
-The old concept of “less is more” has been tossed aside and replaced with greed, overconsumption, and waste, and sadly and interestingly enough, lack of happiness is present more than ever.
-This is particularly prevalent in Kuwait and the entire Gulf region.
-People have questioned what they need to buy or the next thing they think they need to have to trigger happiness instead of considering what they need to give.
+Society in this era seems to have a universal agreement that more is best.
+The old concept of “less is more” has been tossed aside and replaced with greed, overconsumption, and waste.
+Sadly, and interestingly enough, the lack of happiness is present more than ever.

-However, recently there seems to be an awakening; people are seeking happiness in places other than tangible items of monetary value.
-The GUST University interns and participants who joined our experience in India, seeking this new type of happiness, returned with a new view on life.
-They learned the gift of giving and how rewarding that can truly be.
+However, recently there seems to be an awakening; people are seeking happiness in places other than tangible means.
+The GUST University interns and participants who joined our experience in India, simply seeking happiness, returned with a new view of life.
+They learnt the gift of giving and how rewarding that can truly be.

 “We wanted students to step out of the classroom and gain some valuable life experience.
 This trip was a great opportunity for them to develop their teamwork skills, produce media materials, and gain confidence.
 Most importantly they were able to give something back to society by helping others,”Commented Dr. Fahed Al-Summait who runs the Mass Communications and Media Department at GUST.